ragulkr2006/DE4/README.md

 ## AIM:

-To design a Full Adder and Full Subtractor circuit and verify its truth table in Quartus using Verilog programming.
+To design a Full Adder and Full Subtractor circuit and verify its truth table in Quartus using Verilog programming..

 ## Equipments Required:

 Hardware – PCs, Cyclone II , USB flasher

 Software – Quartus prime

 ## Full Adder and Full Subtractor